How To Study Smarter

 Handwrite your notes

-When you need to take notes – if you have the time, handwrite them.
-Psychologists have found that writing increases neural activity in certain sections of the brain like meditation.
-Writing can increase thinking, language, and working memory.
+When you need to take notes – if you have the time – handwrite them.
+Psychologists have found that writing increases neural activity in certain sections of the brain (similar to the effect meditating has on the brain).
+Writing can increase thinking, language and working memory.
 Plus, handwriting slows us down a bit to free up thinking and can boost creativity.

 Chunking means breaking down large topics into small, achievable pieces.
 It has the power to eliminate overwhelm when large amounts of information must be learned.

-Multi-Sensory learning is how we naturally learn.
-Humans take in information through our three main senses – visual, auditory, and kinesthetic – movement and feeling.
+Multi-sensory learning is how we naturally learn.
+Humans take in information through our three main senses – visual, auditory and kinesthetic – and movement and feeling.

-• Auditory learners prefer podcasts, audiobooks, reading or whispering aloud and background music.
+• Auditory learners prefer podcasts, audiobooks, reading aloud and background music

-Repetition has always been a recognised learning tool so find different ways to repeat the information.
-Singing the information can be fun – and effective.
+Repetition has always been a recognised learning tool.
+The trick is to find different ways to repeat the information.
+For example, printing out key information and placing it on the back of your toilet door or shower.
+Singing the information is another fun and effective method.
 Recent research shows that repetition can benefit creativity – and contribute to that lightbulb moment.

 Challenge yourself to get smarter at using these advanced learning strategies today and begin to reap the lifelong benefits across your study and work.